Why Does My Mouse Keep Freezing? 15 Easy Fixes

 13. Disable Inactive Windows Scrolling

 Inactive Windows Scrolling is a feature that allows you to scroll on an inactive window as long as your mouse pointer hovers over it.
-However, inactive windows scrolling can be a potential cause behind your mouse freezing.
-Hence, to disable inactive windows scrolling all you need to do is, open up Windows Mouse settings and toggle off the button under “Scroll inactive windows when I hover over them“.
+However, inactive windows scrolling can be a potential cause of your mouse freezing.
+To disable inactive windows scrolling, open Windows Mouse settings and toggle off the button under “Scroll inactive windows when I hover over them“.

 Toggle off this button